- Building Control Open or Close

 The Planning Policy team deals with all matters concerned with the writing and interpretation of planning policies.

-Authority Monitoring Report - The Localism Act (2011) includes the requirement to prepare an Authority Monitoring Report (AMR).
+- Authority Monitoring Report - The Localism Act (2011) includes the requirement to prepare an Authority Monitoring Report (AMR).
 Authorities can choose which targets and indicators to include in the report as long as they are in line with the relevant UK and EU legislation.
 Their primary purpose is to share the performance and achievements of the planning service with the local community.
-AMR10 covers the period 1st April 2013 to the 31st March 2014.
+AMR16 covers the two periods 2014-2015 and the period 2015-2016.

 - Avenue Area Strategic Framework (AASF) - The AASF includes a number of key principles which will guide future development including new homes, affordable residential units, attractive green scapes, high quality travel routes and pedestrian links with surrounding neighbourhoods.